 We will only keep information for as long as we need to.
 This is in line with the NHS Records Management Code of Practice for Health and Social Care.
 Our Records Management Policy includes guidance around the secure destruction of information and makes sure that we do not keep information for longer than we need to.

-We review our data at least annually and confirm that we do not currently process personal information outside of the European Economic Area (EEA).
+We review our data at least annually and confirm that we do not currently process personal information outside Europe.

 We will never sell any information about you or pass it onto anyone who is not authorised to receive it.